Syntax Reference for metadata.json

 -

-The current recommended schema for new build targets.
+The only supported schema for all build targets.
 Features a flexible button system and uses the

 $schemafield for version detection. -